IntrovertMj/projects/README.md

 US Retail outlets - Mapping of US stores on a customizable map to be able to identify patterns and analyze store clusters with census data.

 Web Scraping - Zillow.com.
 Scraping property listings off property site zillow.com to build a retail api which incorporates geospatial analytics to give a detailed retail outlook of a region.
+Spiders - houses.py